skafos/example-ml-apps/TensorFlow/tflite/ios/app/README.md

 This is an example iOS application that uses a [TensorFlow Lite](https://tensorflow.org/lite) model.
 Specifically, the app uses an [Image classification](https://www.tensorflow.org/lite/models/image_classification/overview) machine learning model to continuously classify whatever it sees from the device's back camera.
 The model runs on the device itself, which is necessary for optimal user experience.

-This app was based on [TensorFlow's example](https://github.com/tensorflow/examples/tree/master/lite/examples/image_classification/ios), but the **[Skafos iOS Framework](https://github.com/skafos/ios)** has been integrated to deliver model updates over-the-air.

 ## Requirements